dlwh/epic/README.md

-### README is Work in Progress.

 # Epic

 (c) 2014 David Hall.

 Epic is a structured prediction framework for Scala.
 It also includes classes for training high-accuracy syntactic parsers, part-of-speech taggers, name entity recognizers, and more.

+Epic is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

-The current version is 0.2-SNAPSHOT
+The current version is 0.2-SNAPSHOT.

 ## Documentation

-Documentation will live at the GitHub wiki: <https://github.com/dlwh/epic/wiki>
+Documentation will (eventually) live at the GitHub wiki: <https://github.com/dlwh/epic/wiki>

 ## Using Epic

+Epic can be used programmatically or from the command line, using either pretrained models ([see below](#pre-trained-models)) or with models you have trained yourself.
+Currently,

+Epic has support for three kinds of models: parsers, sequence labelers, and segmenters.
+Parsers produce syntactic representations of sentences.
+Sequence labelers are things like part-of-speech taggers.
+These associate each word in a sentence with a label.
+For instance, a part-of-speech tagger can identify nouns, verbs, etc.
+Segmenters break a sentence into a sequence of fields.
+For instance, a named entity recognition system might identify all the people, places and things in a sentence.

 ### Command-line Usage